Rockford Unit 6 Bylaws

 1. Seek requests for Proposals for an Administrator and TPA for the plan no less than once every three (3) years and submit the committee’s recommendation to the Board for approval, and;

-1. The Committee shall meet no less than four (4) times yearly, which shall include a meeting during the month of September.
-The Committee will determine at its’ September meeting: 1.
-The lump sum benefit to be credited to members that will retire during the following calendar year, and; 2.
-The contribution level to be paid by the active members for the following calendar year, and; 3.
-Submit their recommendations to the Board in writing at/or prior to the Board’s October monthly meeting.
+3. Submit their recommendations to the Board in writing at/or prior to the Board’s November monthly meeting.
 The Board shall vote on the Committees’ recommendations.
-The Board has the authority to increase the level of payroll contributions after providing no less than thirty (30) days notice to the contributing members.
+The Board has the authority to increase the level of payroll contributions after providing no less than thirty (30) days’ notice to the contributing members.
 Contribution levels may be changed once during a calendar year after approval of the board, however, the lump sum amount to be credited for members retiring during the following calendar year shall be established by the Board no later than December 15th each year.
 The Committee Chairperson shall report to the Board no less than once every six (6) months to provide a report on the status of the fund.

 Section 3.3